-In the past two decades 3-D medical imaging has gone a Llong way from standard Computed Tomography (CT) with x-ray doses that were far too high for normal orthodontic practice.
-It has been shown by Roberts et al. [1] that new Cone Beam CT (CBCT) doses are an order of magnitude or more lower than conventional CT making it safer for normal orthodontic practice.
+n the past two decades 3-D medical imaging has gone a Llong way from standard Computed Tomography (CT) with x-ray doses that were far too high to justify its regular for normal orthodontic situations.
+It has been shown by Roberts et al. [1] that new Cone Beam CT (CBCT) doses are in general an order of magnitude or more lower than conventional CT making it safer for normal orthodontic situations.
 As discussed Roberts [1], CBCT x-ray doses are still significantly higher than those from conventional dental radiography making it imperative that their use be fully justified over conventional techniques before they are carried out.
-By combining CBCT for 3D bone shape measurements with a photogrammetric sensors for skin shape measurements (see Figure 1), we will demonstrate that it is now possible to completely track orthodontic patients shape variations along their treatments. looking for swelling as well as bone and teeth displacements.
+By combining CBCT for 3D bone shape measurements with photogrammetric sensors for skin shape measurements (see Figure 1), we will demonstrate that it is now possible to completely track orthodontic patients shape variations along their treatments, looking for soft tissue as well as bone and teeth displacements.
 This is a quantum leap from normal 2D practice as described in [2].
-Cavalcanti et al [3] demonstrated that the common landmarks were more readily identified in reconstructions of CT images.
+Cavalcanti et al [3] demonstrated that some of the commonly used landmarks were more readily identified in 3-D reconstructions of CT images.
 Three-dimensional Computed Tomography provides precise information according to numerous studies described in [6].
 Hildebolt and Vannier [7] concluded that the measurements techniques in 3D-CT were far superior to those in which measurements were obtained directly from the original CT slices.
-Cavalcanti et al [6] also reported that measurement of anatomical landmarks by 3-D CT are accurate enough for surgical planning and treatment evaluation of craniofacial fractures.
+Cavalcanti et al [6] also reported that measurement of anatomical landmarks by 3-D CT is accurate enough for surgical planning and treatment evaluation of craniofacial fractures.